USA Baseball Futures Invitational Fan Guide

 The National Training Complex is a smoke-free facility.
 Smoking is permitted in the parking lot, outside the National Training Complex gates.

-Please be aware of foul balls at all times while at the National Training Complex and Thomas Brooks Park.
+Please be aware of foul balls at all times while at the National Training Complex and Middle Creek Park.

 All bags are subject to a bag search upon entering the National Training Complex.

-Concessions will be open for the duration of the event at both Thomas Brooks Park and the National Training Complex.
+Concessions will be open for the duration of the event at both Middle Creek Park and the National Training Complex.
 Therefore, outside food, beverages and coolers will not be permitted.

 Lost and Found:

-The tower at Thomas Brooks Park will serve as the lost and found for the Futures Invitational
+The tower at Middle Creek Park will serve as the lost and found for the Futures Invitational

 USA Baseball's team store will be open at the National Training Complex during the entire event.
+There will also be merchandise for sale at Middle Creek Park.
 All major credit cards are accepted: Visa, Master Card, American Express and Discover Card.
 For additional Team USA merchandise please check out the official online shop.

 A certified athletic trainer will be on site through the entire event.
 In case of emergency, the closest hospital is Wake Med Cary.